jestjs/jest/docs/MongoDB.md

 };
 ```

-Then we need a custom Test Environment for puppeteer
+Then we need a custom Test Environment for Mongo

 ```js
 // mongo-environment.js